 The Vancouver Welsh Society offers free Welsh language classes to the public.
 Classes are designed for all levels of Welsh learners, and beginners are always welcome to join at any point in the term.

-Thursday evenings have proven to be the best time for the Welsh classes, from 7–9 pm.
+Thursday evenings have historically proven to be the best time for the Welsh classes, from 7–9 pm.
 We do occasionally have to take a week off in order to accommodate the Vancouver Welshmen’s Choir, who have a longstanding prior commitment to the space once a month.

 7 pm to 7.50 pm, conversation practice 8.10–9 pm, reading from Bore Da